Cray-HPE/dracut-metal-dmk8s/README.md

 ##### `metal.server`

-> This module enables itself when metal.server is defined, indicating a node is (re)building and requires partitions.
-Omitting this will disable this modules functions.
+> Enable or disable this module.
+This parameter has no other effect on 93dmk8s other than indicating that the active node is currently (re)building and requires partitions.
+> This module depends on 90metalmdsquash, that module entails filling in the `metal.server` parameter.